omarXzain/programming-installation-guide/Advanced installation guide/Advanced installation guide/Java/Java Part.md

 <p align="center"><img  src="images/welcome1.png" alt="Java"></p>
 <img  src="images/line-down2.png" alt="Java">

-### Please make sure that you have already finished the prep installation part from <a href="../../Computer Setup Guide/installation tutorial.md">Here</a> in order to continue with Java part. if you do, then you can move to the next step.
+### Please make sure that you have already finished the prep installation part from <a href="https://github.com/LTUC/prep-course-installation">Here</a> in order to continue with Java part. if you do, then you can move to the next step.

 ## Needed Tools:
 - you have to install the required tools. then, you'll do the configurations step by step. ( we will use Java Development Kit (JDK 11) in our course )